Land grants are most often discussed in history classes in the context of westward expansion.

 This is widely considered the “era of land grants,” even though many land grants had been given throughout America’s history up until this point.

-Land grants were given for universities, railroads, old-age pensions, and homesteads for farmers.
+Grants were given for universities, railroads, old-age pensions, and homesteads for farmers.

 3. Were land grants positive for the U.S. economy?

 Throughout history, it is generally agreed that land grants had a positive impact on the U.S. economy.